austindriggs/austindriggs.github.io/_pages/about.md

 ## INTRODUCTION

-Aspiring Electrical and Software Engineer!
+I enjoy creating and building things while learning about the world around me, and have a passion for technology, circuit design, and problem solving.

 ## GOALS

-I strive to be the best I can be at everything I do, and I want to be in an environment that constantly pushes and challenges me.
+I strive to be the best I can be at everything I do.
+I seek environments that constantly push and challenge me, and that enable me to change the world around me.